isamihussaini/Lead_Capture_and_CRM_Sync_System/README.md

 ## About

-Built by **[Muhammad Sami Ullah](https://www.linkedin.com/in/muhammad-sami-ullah-445a20418)**, an AI workflow automation specialist focused on n8n based automation for small businesses and startups.
+Built by [Muhammad Sami Ullah](https://www.linkedin.com/in/muhammad-sami-ullah-445a20418), an AI workflow automation specialist focused on n8n based automation for small businesses and startups.